GeoscienceAustralia/dea-notebooks/Scripts/README.rst

 Scripts
 =======

-Python functions and algorithms for developed to assist in analysing DEA data (e.g. loading data, plotting, spatial analysis, machine learning).
+This folder originally contained Python functions and algorithms developed to assist in analysing DEA data (e.g. loading data, plotting, spatial analysis, machine learning).
+These have since been moved to ../Tools/ and incorporated into the `dea-tools` Python module.
+The files prefixed with `dea_` now import from dea-tools directly for compatibility with existing notebook code.
+New code should use dea-tools instead of the `dea_*` scripts in this folder.

+Scripts beginning with `notebookapp_` are for use with their respective notebooks.

 .. toctree::
    :maxdepth: 1